|

 - Net Order Imbalance Indicator

-- 25 technical indicators (the browser platform has just 10)
+- 25 technical studies (the browser version has just 10)

-Many features found on the browser system are also available on the desktop program.
-These include paper trading, watchlists, and margin details.
+Many features seen in the browser system are also on the desktop software, including paper trading, watchlists, and margin info.

-Firstrade has no desktop platform, so there’s nothing to report on here.
+Firstrade has no desktop platform, so there’s nothing to report there.

 Winner: Webull